-The timber pavilion that was exhibited last year in Barcelona for the IASS ‘Advanced Manufacturing and Materials’ Competition is now on display at the Melbourne School of Design’s Future Prototyping Exhibition as part of Melbourne Design Week 2020.
+The timber pavilion that was exhibited last year in Barcelona for the IASS ‘Advanced Manufacturing and Materials’ Competition was on display at the Melbourne School of Design’s Future Prototyping Exhibition as part of Melbourne Design Week 2020.

-Chief Investigators of the Future Timber Hub, Kim Baber and Dr Joe Gattas will be presenting during the Melbourne Design Week.
-Kim Baber will be presenting at a floor talk on the opening night and Dr Joe Gattas is on the panel at the Symposium on the 18th March.
+Chief Investigators of the Future Timber Hub, Kim Baber and Dr Joe Gattas presented during the week.
+Kim Baber presented at a floor talk on the opening night and Dr Joe Gattas was on the panel at the Symposium on the 18th March.

 About the timber pavilion

 The pavilion is part of the current research of the Future Timber Hub into the use of Inventory Constrained Design with utility grade timber and is part of the Hub Project "Alternative uses for under-valued sawmill products in innovative timber structures".